rydurham/Sentinel/readme.md

 Any questions about this package should be posted [on the package website](http://www.ryandurham.com/projects/sentinel/).

 ### To Do
 * Set up testing with Travis
 * Increase test coverage - currently the tests are very limited.
-* Need to determine best practice for default home view.
 * Add More languages?

 ### History
+* __1.4.2__ Added new config options: Default User groups and Post Login redirect location.
 * __1.4.1__ Bug fixes.
 * __1.4__  Added Event triggers to allow users to set up custom functionality.
 * __1.3.1__ Moved Custom Validation messages into Language file.